 You might plant catmint for the bees, but your cats will enjoy it as well.
 I once planted catmint, but there were so many neighbourhood cats that got into it that it didn’t stand a chance and died shortly after.

-Celiosa is a striking and more unusual addition to your flowerpots.
+Celosia is a striking and more unusual addition to your flowerpots.
 You can also start it from seed as a cut flower.

 Cosmos are an easy cut and come again flower that you can start from seed.
 They look beautiful in the garden and as part of floral arrangements.

-Crocuses are a welcome early-blooming flower and one of the first food sources for bees in the Spring.
+Crocuses are a welcome early-blooming flower and one of the first food sources for bees in the spring.

 A garden isn’t complete without perennial chives.
 I adore their purple blooms and use fresh chives in my cooking all season long.
 Here’s a simple chive soup that I like to make.